mui/mui-x/docs/data/date-pickers/rfc-calendar.md

 - `itemsOrder`: `'asc' | 'desc'`, default: `'asc'`.

 - `alwaysVisible`: `boolean`, default: `false`.
-By default this component is only rendered when the current view is `"year"`.
+By default this component is only rendered when the active section is `"year"`.

 ### `Calendar.YearsGrid`

-Top level component for the `"year"` view when the layout is a grid.
+Top level component to pick a year when the layout is a grid.

 It expects a function as its children, which receives the list of rows to render as a parameter: